 Bruce acts as the Party Wall Surveyor for the Building Owner carrying out the Works, the affected Adjoining Owner or as the Party Wall Third Surveyor.
 In a small and simple domestic situation Bruce will act as the agreed surveyor which is a sensible and cost-effective option for the parties.
 Bruce acts throughout England and Wales.

-A building owner has extensive rights under the party wall act including rights to entry but to exercise these rights they must serve Party wall notices, which are time limited, upon any affected adjoining owner at a set date prior to the intended works.
+A building owner has extensive rights under the party wall act including rights to entry but to exercise these rights they must serve valid notices under Sections 1, 2 or 6: 1 is for new build on the line of junction, 2 for repair etc and 6 for Adjacent Excavations.
+The Notices which are time limited, must be served upon any affected adjoining owner at a set date prior to the intended works.
 The adjoining owner then has reciprocal rights and must consider their options.
 When a party wall dispute arises both owners, utilising due diligence, must either appoint an agreed party wall surveyor or appoint one Party Wall Surveyor each and in that case the first duty of the two surveyors is to select a party wall third surveyor and if they can’t agree the Party Wall Act allows the party wall delegated Local Authority officer to make that appointment.